Sarah Hawe: International representative rowing

 In 2019 Hawe was again picked in Australian women's sweep squad for the international season.
 For the two Rowing World Cups in Europe, Hawe was seated at three in the Australian coxless four and rowed to a bronze medal at RWC II in Poznan and to a gold medal at WRC III in Rotterdam.
 Hawe, Aldersey, Werry and Stephan were selected to race Australia's coxless four at the 2019 World Rowing Championships in Linz, Austria.
 The four were looking for a top eight finish at the 2019 World Championships to qualify for the Tokyo Olympics.
 They won their heat and semi-final, thereby qualifying the boat for Tokyo 2020.
 They led the final from start to finish, took the gold medal and regained their world champion title.

-At the Tokyo 2020 Olympics the Australian women's eight were placed third in their heat, fourth in the repechage and fifth in the Olympic A final.
+At the Tokyo 2020 Olympics the strong Australian pair of Jessica Morrison and Annabelle McIntyre were asked to double up in the pair and the four.
+Sarah Hawe moved into the Australian women's eight who placed third in their heat, fourth in the repechage and fifth in the Olympic A final.
 Had they managed to maintain their time of 5:57:15 that they achieved in their repechage they would have beaten the winners, Canada, by nearly two seconds and won the gold medal.In Tokyo the Australian women's eight placed third in their heat, fourth in the repechage and fifth in the Olympic A final.

+In 2023 Hawe rejoined her two-time world champion crewmates of Katrina Werry and Lucy Stephan with new addition Giorgia Patten in the Australian women's coxless four for the 2023 international season.
+At the Rowing World Cup II in Varese, Italy they raced as Australia's W4- entrant.
+They made the A final and won a bronze medal.
+At 2023's RWC III in Lucerne, that unchanged four again raced the W4-.
+In the A final they led through to the 1800m mark but were overrun by Romania and finished with the silver medal.
+Their two medal wins at RWC II and III won them the 2023 RWC points score trophy for the W4-.
+That crew was selected intact as Australia's coxless four for the 2023 World Rowing Championships in Belgrade Serbia.
+They placed second in their heat.
+They placed 3rd in the A/B semi-final at which point they qualified an Australian W4- boat for the 2024 Paris Olympics.
+In the A final the four finished fifth, giving them a fifth place world ranking from the regatta.